(iii) Preparation of Manuscript

 Keywords

-Each paper should have three to six keywords, in addition to those already present in the title.
-Keywords are used by the indexing and abstracting services
+Each paper should have four to seven keywords, in addition to those already present in the title.
+Keywords are used by the indexing and abstracting services.

 Introduction